dblanchardDev/arcgisrest/README.md

 This helper was written with Python 3.8 but should work with most if not all 3.x versions of Python.

 You will first need to install the [Requests package](https://requests.readthedocs.io/en/master/user/install/#install) in your Python environment.
-You will then need to drop the *arcgis* folder in your project.
+You will then need to copy the *arcgis* folder from this repository into your project.

-Next, import the module and make your first request as follows:
+You would then import the module and make your first request as follows:

 ```python
 import arcgisrest